open-contracting/infrastructure/docs/cost/ids/sustainability.md

 - Set the `.unit.name` to "Tonne (metric ton)", `.unit.scheme` to 'UNCEFACT' and `.unit.id` to "TNE"
 - Set `.period` to the period covered by the forecast.

-4. If supporting documentation is available, [add a project document](../common.md#add-a-project-document) and set `.documentType` to 'ghgEmissionsForecast'.
+4. If supporting documentation is available, [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'ghgEmissionsForecast'.
 ```json
 {
   "forecasts": [